-Steve Howden has served as a Senior Vice President and Deputy Chief Financial Officer of IHS Towers since June 2019.
-Since joining the Company in January 2013, Mr. Howden has also served as SVP and Group Head of M&A as well as a variety of other senior finance positions.
+Stephen (Steve) Howden has served as Executive Vice President and Chief Financial Officer of IHS Towers since April 2022.
+Mr. Howden previously served as Senior Vice President and Deputy Chief Financial Officer from June 2019 until March 2022.
+Since joining the Company in January 2013, Mr. Howden has also served as Group Head of M&A as well as a variety of other senior finance positions.
 Prior to joining IHS Towers, Mr. Howden was a member of the Ernst & Young M&A department from 2006 to 2013 and in the Corporate Restructuring team at Ernst & Young and Andersen prior to that.
-Mr. Howden has approximately 15 years of finance and corporate finance experience.
+Mr. Howden has approximately 17 years of finance and corporate finance experience.
 Mr. Howden is a qualified Chartered Accountant.
-Upon Mr. Walker's retirement, it has been announced that Mr. Howden will succeed Mr. Walker as Chief Financial Officer of IHS Towers.